UltraCart/rest_api_v2_sdk_javascript/docs/CheckoutApi.md

 var apiInstance = new UltraCartRestApiV2.CheckoutApi();

-var returnCode = "returnCode_example"; // String | Return code to lookup cart ID by
+var validationRequest = new UltraCartRestApiV2.CartValidationRequest(); // CartValidationRequest | Validation request

 var opts = {
   'expand': "expand_example" // String | The object expansion to perform on the result.
 See documentation for examples